 This is a record of the ancestors of Jesus the Messiah, a descendant of David and of Abraham:

-- Abraham was the father of Isaac.
+- 2 Abraham was the father of Isaac.
 Isaac was the father of Jacob.

-Jacob was the father of Judah and his brothers.

-- Judah was the father of Perez and Zerah (whose mother was Tamar).
+Jacob was the father of Judah and his brothers. - 3 Judah was the father of Perez and Zerah (whose mother was Tamar).

-Perez was the father of Hezron.

-Hezron was the father of Ram.

-- 4 Ram was the father of Amminadab.
-Amminadab was the father of Nahshon.